ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/modules/git/cgit/README.md

 ### I2P

-If you're on I2P, you can use this command as a base for cloning each repo.
-This assumes the HTTP proxy of your router is available via localhost port 4444;
-modify for your setup.
+You can use this command as a base for cloning each repo.
+This assumes the HTTP proxy of your router is available via localhost port 4444; modify for your setup.

 ```
 git -c http.proxy=http://127.0.0.1:4444 clone http://oytjumugnwsf4g72vemtamo72vfvgmp4lfsf6wmggcvba3qmcsta.b32.i2p/cgit/<repository>